alexisimo/ERA-SHACL-Benchmark/engines/corese/README.md

 # Corese CLI Data validator
 Command line RDF data validator against SHACL shapes.
-It is based on Corese libraries, which supports SHACL core shapes, and SHACL-SPARQL.
+It is based on Corese libraries.

 ## To compile the application:
 1. Make sure you have Java, the JDK and Apache Maven installed.